Tossing your hat into the ring for a fresh new job?

 Storytelling in your 2020 resume is one of the most powerful ways to demonstrate leadership skills!

-4 – Your 2020 resume will benefit from branding headlines.
+4 – Your resume will benefit from headlines in 2020.

-Just like headlines in a marketing campaign, you can condense your message of value – saving valuable space and quickly driving home your point.
+Just like headlines in a brand campaign, you can condense your message of value – saving valuable space and quickly driving home your point.

-In this example of an Chief Revenue Officer resume, these headlines serve as summary statements to convey a record of growth and customer retention:
+In 2020, your resume deserves the attention-getting impact shown in this Chief Revenue Officer resume, with headlines conveying a record of growth and customer retention:

 Shattered Growth Records at AT&T By Closing Gaps Between Vision & Execution